Kelowna Doula Association Referral List

 KDA doulas will strive to become and remain proficient in professional practice through continuing education and least once per year.

 KDA doulas do not perform clinical or medical tasks.

 KDA doulas should recognize that responsibility for clinical management belongs to the Healthcare Provider (nurse, midwife, or physician) and the client.

-KDA doulas do not interfere with clinical management beyond making suggestions to or asking questions of the Health Care Provider and client, based on the doula’s knowledge of the client’s birth plans and preferences.
+KDA doulas do not interfere with clinical management beyond making suggestions to or presenting options to their client.

 KDA doulas have written agreements in place outlining services, fees, and details of payment.
 This agreement should clearly state any limits on the provider’s availability and include back up plans for such situations when the doula is unavailable.
 Should a grievance be filed against me, I will provide a copy of this agreement to the Kelowna Doula Association.

 KDA doulas have back up doulas in place for any birth to ensure services to the client.